wireapp/wire-docs/src/how-to/support/triaging_issues.md

 Quick Facts:

 * What platforms are the users using, and in what porportion?
 (Web / Android / iOS / Windows / Mac / Linux / ...)
-* What is the network path between your users, and your wire services?
+* What is the network path between your users, and your Wire services?
 * For mobile platforms:
     * How do your users recieve notifications?
 (APNS / FCM / WebSockets)
-    * Are you managing wire on your users' mobile devices with a Mobile Device Management(MDM) product?
+    * Are you managing Wire on your users' mobile devices with a Mobile Device Management(MDM) product?
-* How do your users find your wire installation?
+* How do your users find your Wire installation?
-* How do your users login to wire?
+* How do your users login to Wire?
 What infrastructure does that depend on?
 (SSO, SCIM, LDAP, etc...)
-* What do your users use wire for?
+* What do your users use Wire for?
 Mostly Messaging, mostly Calling, File sharing?
+* How do your users get connected to your wire backend?
+Do you use a deeplink, or do your users get redirected from wire.com?

 ### Take Backups
-Both the wire backend, and the wire clients have backup and restore procedures. familiarize yourself with them, and ensure backups are taken regularly.
+Both the Wire backend, and the Wire clients have backup and restore procedures.
+Familiarize yourself with them, and ensure backups are taken regularly.

-## Trouble-Shooting
+## When a User Reports a Problem

-When a user reports a problem with your Wire service, the first thing you need to determine is what the severity, and the urgency of their report is.
-If a user is reporting an icon failing to draw correctly at midnight, that might not be so bad, but if that icon is the 'call' button... that changes things. details matter.
+When a user reports a problem with your Wire service, the first thing you need to determine is what the Severity, and the urgency of their report is.
+If a user is reporting an icon failing to draw correctly at midnight, that might not be so bad, but if that icon is the 'call' button... that may changes things, depending on whether calling is a must-have-always feature, or a nice to have for your end users.
+Urgency can also depend on whether everyone is busily using the product, or everyone is on holiday.

+Take a moment to understand severity, and urgency separately, before deciding how you react to an error report.

 Each of the diagrams on https://docs.wire.com/latest/understand/overview.html shows a different view of your platform.
 Let's go through each, and a few examples of problem, and how you troubleshoot them.